MultithreadHodgepodge/MultithreadHodgepodge/README.md

 # Multithread-Hodgepodge Architecture
 - list: The kernel implementation of Multithread-Hodgepodge Architecture.
 This struture includes almost all implementation details of function and other structure utilize the implemetation in list.

-- lock-stack: Implementation of thread-safe stack structure.
+- stack: Implementation of thread-safe stack structure.
+- queue: Implementation of thread-safe queue structure.

 # Multithread-Hodgepodge Advantages
 - Object-Oriented C Programming Style.